 The proportion of male and female employees in each quartile is shown in the table below:

 |Quartile||Male %||Female %|

 Gender Pay Gap

-This data is based on 1128 employees across retail, supply chain and Head Office teams.
-52% of female employees were awarded a bonus; 55% of male employees were awarded a bonus.
-Bonus pay for female employees was 4.3% lower when measured as a mean average, and 9.6% lower when measured as a median average.
-The majority of employees who received a bonus work in our retail sector, where the bonus is made up of performance-based commissions.
-Retail colleagues accounted for around half of Oak Furnitureland Group employees, and bonuses paid to both genders were consistent.
+This data is based on 1127 employees across Retail, Supply Chain and Head Office teams.
+67% of female employees were awarded a bonus; 76% of male employees were awarded a bonus.
+Bonus pay for female employees was 11% lower when measured as a mean average, and 11% lower when measured as a median average.
+The majority of employees who received a bonus or commission-based payment, work in our Retail and Supply Chain teams and the bonuses are performance-related.
+Retail and Supply Chain colleagues account for over half of Oak Furnitureland Group employees.

-The business recognises diversity is achieved through its talent acquisition strategy.
-We have implemented various initiatives including more flexible shift patterns and hybrid working, which promotes a better work life balance and gender equality.
+We continue to evolve and develop more flexible shift patterns and hybrid working, which continues to promote a better work life balance and gender equality.